-SLPA 3705 Speech and Hearing Science 3/0/3
+SLPA 3705 Speech and Hearing Science 3/0/3 Prerequisite: Admission to Teacher Education

 This course is a study of the science involved in the anatomical, physiological, and psychological processes of speech, language, and hearing in children and adults.
 The science involved in respiration, phonation, resonation, articulation, and hearing is emphasized through conceptual theory and objective measurement.